microsoft/reactxp/docs/docs/apis/userinterface.md

     ancestor: React.Component<any, any>): SyncTasks.Promise<LayoutInfo>;

 // Measures the dimension of the full window (or screen, in the case
-// of mobile devices); the dimensions can also be obtained for any
+// of non-windowed platforms); the dimensions can also be obtained for any
 // view (including your app's top-level view) using the onLayout
 // callback
 measureWindow(): Types.Dimensions;